Hainan flying squirrel

 The Hainan flying squirrel (Hylopetes electilis) is a species of rodent in the family Sciuridae.
 It is endemic to Hainan Island in China.

 It was formerly considered conspecific with the Indochinese flying squirrel (H. phayrei) until a 2013 study found them to be distinct species.
 Both species have anatomical and genetic differences, as well as differences in pelage coloration.
 They are thought to have a relatively recent genetic divergence from one another.

+Nut Caching

+Hylopetes electilis is one of two squirrels (the other is Hylopetes alboniger that hang elliptical or oblate nuts securely in vegetation.
+They carve grooves into the nuts, using them to fix the nuts tightly between small intersecting twigs, reminiscent of the mortise-tenon joint in carpentry.
+Strategically, these cache sites are 10–25 m away from the nearest nut-producing tree, reducing potential theft.
+This behavior not only ensures secure storage but may also influence the forest's tree distribution.